gryf/ebook-converter/README.rst

 Ebook converter
 ===============

-This is impudent ripoff of the bits from `Calibre project`_, and is aimed only for converter thing.
+This is an impudent ripoff of the bits from `Calibre project`_, and is aimed only for converter thing.

-My motivation is to have only converter for ebooks run from commandline, without all of those bells and whistles Calibre has, and with cleanest more *pythonic* approach.
+My motivation is to have only the converter for ebooks run from the commandline, without all of those bells and whistles Calibre has, and with cleanest more *pythonic* approach.

 Requirements
 ------------